demisto/content/Packs/GSuiteSecurityAlertCenter/Integrations/GSuiteSecurityAlertCenter/README.md

 ### gsac-alert-get
 ***
 Gets the specified alert.
-Note: To get the alert_id, execute gsac-alert-list  command.
+Note: To get the alert_id, execute the gsac-alert-list command.

 #### Base Command